John Didsbury, Ph.D.

-Dr. Didsbury is a seasoned Executive Manager with over 28 years of experience within the pharmaceutical and biotechnology industries in both small and large public and private companies.
-Dr. Didsbury was President/COO/CSO of DARA BioSciences, Inc. (now Midatech Pharma US (NASDAQ:CM – MTP).
-At DARA he led the development of T3D-959 and directed all operations of the business, overseeing all finances, financing efforts, business development, human resources and administration and directing all drug discovery programs of the company in a CSO role.
+Dr. Didsbury is a seasoned Executive Manager with over 30 years of experience within the pharmaceutical and biotechnology industries in both small and large public and private companies.
+He routinely serves as a study section reviewer and committee chair for NIA/NIH Alzheimer’s disease clinical trial grants evaluations.
+Dr. Didsbury was formerly President/COO/CSO of DARA BioSciences, Inc. (now Midatech Pharma US (NASDAQ:CM – MTP).
 He played a key role in taking the company public in 2008 through a reverse merger.
-Prior to DARA, Dr. Didsbury served as CEO of Nuada Pharmaceuticals Inc. Prior to his tenure at Nuada Dr. Didsbury was Head of Strategy and Operations at GlaxoSmithKline, Inc. Previously, Dr. Didsbury served as Associate Director of Biology at Macronex, Inc., as Assistant Professor of Medicine at Duke University Medical Center and as a scientist at Genentech, Inc.
+Prior to DARA, he was Head of Strategy and Operations at GlaxoSmithKline, Inc. where he was accountable for overall business planning and disease area strategies for one of six worldwide drug discovery centers.
+Previously, Dr. Didsbury served as Associate Director of Biology at Macronex, Inc., as Assistant Professor of Medicine at Duke University Medical Center and as a scientist at Genentech, Inc.

 Warren Strittmatter, M.D.